Pyrus277/reference_materials/web_scraping/beautiful_soup.md

 |soup.select('input[name]') | All elements named <input> that have an attribute with any value |
 |soup.select('input[type="button"]') | All elements named <input> that have an attribute named type with value button |

+  **Instead of writing the selector yourself, you can right click the element in your browser and select "Inspect Element".
+When the developer's console opens, right-click the element's HTML and select "Copy > CSS Selector" to copy the selector string to the clipboard and paste it into your source code.**

+  The select() method will return *a list of Tag objects*, which is how BS represents an HTML element.